Mregussek/MAREngine-docs/references/classes-ecs/scenemanager.rst

 | void update()                |
 +------------------------------+

 Method updates scene in selected mode.
-Checks if it is PlayMode, PauseMode or EditorMode and then updates scene proper mode.
+Checks if it is PlayMode, PauseMode or EditorMode and then updates scene to proper mode.

 Setters
 -------